GetJOMO/slate/source/index.html.md

 }
 ```

-> The server will respond with the following JSON:
+> The server will respond with ONE of the following JSON reponses:

 ```shell
 status: 200